mica-92/addhana/content/blog/78-KonMari.md

 So, as soon as I moved with Ted I wanted to avoid all the mistakes I felt my parent's made in their own space.
 I wanted our apartment to be the center of all family reunions and study meetings.
 And that I did.
 For 2 years we got the most out of our small space while receiving multiple compliments on how it looked.

-I give partial credit to both Marie Kondo's books, *The Life-Changing Magic of Tidying Up*, and *Spark Joy*.
+I give partial credit to both Marie Kondo's books, <a href="https://www.goodreads.com/book/show/22318578-the-life-changing-magic-of-tidying-up">*The Life-Changing Magic of Tidying Up*</a>, and <a href="https://www.goodreads.com/book/show/25614984-spark-joy">*Spark Joy*</a>.
 Concise and to the point, in less than 500 pages they taught me how to keep things simple and functional around the house.
 And now that I'm moving they seemed a great guide to help me once more with decluttering and organizing our belongings.

-## Re-read book notes and insights:
+## Book notes and insights:
 * Discard first, organize later.
 I've seen myself already fail at this axiom.
 After doing a decent job on packing and donating kitchen items, my wardrobe probe to be a tougher contestant.
 * Every time ask yourself: **does it spark joy?**
 * We should be choosing what we want to keep, not what we want to get rid of.
 * The best sequence is this: clothes first, then books, papers, *komono* (miscellany), and lastly, mementos.
-* Two very important maxims: **don’t let your family see** (I) and **what you don’t need, your family doesn’t either** (II).
+* Two very important maxims: **don’t let your family see** (i) and **what you don’t need, your family doesn’t either** (ii).
 * We need a quiet space to evaluate the things in your life.
 * **Every object has a different role to play and a lesson to teach, once the task is fulfilled we should let go**.
 To truly cherish the things that are important to you, you must first discard those that have outlived their purpose.
 * **Everything has to have its designated spot**.
 Plus two rules: store all items of the same type in the same place and don’t scatter storage space.
 Clutter is caused by a failure to return things to where they belong.
 Therefore, storage should reduce the effort needed to put things away, not the effort needed to get them out.